A pair of white underwear with pink glitter on a green background

 If I Have BV, Do I Have an STD?

 BV is not a sexually transmitted disease.
 It's a bacterial infection that does not seem to be directly related to sex.
 That being said, however, it's possible that sexual intercourse and oral sex can increase your chances of getting BV because semen and saliva can both influence with the bacterial balance in your vagina.
-One major thing to take note of is that having BV can increase your chances of contracting an actual STD—so it's important to speak with your doctor and treat your BV with proven medication to ensure it goes away completely.
+One major thing to take note of is that having BV can increase your chances of contracting an actual STD—so it's important to speak with your medical provider and treat your BV with proven medication to ensure it goes away completely.

 BV Symptoms vs. STD Symptoms